rowlandcoping/lost-king-part1/README.md

 #### Structure

-- Landing Page state:  On landing clear information about the game, clear branding and theming, and obvious game start process.
+- Landing page state:  On landing clear information about the game, clear branding and theming, and obvious game start processes.
-- Explore game state:  Where the story invites you to make choices (eg directions, actions, objects)
+- Exploration game state:  Where the story invites you to make choices (eg directions, actions, objects)
 - Combat game state: Where the player does turn-based battle with fearsome enemies, which will be depicted on screen.
 - Game ending state: Where the game outcome is provided, along with the option to restart or create another character.
-- Storyline: The MVP version of the storyline is limited to a single story loop, which may be expanded upon depending on time constraints.

 #### Features